awell-health/awell-extensions/extensions/transform/README.md

 ## Generate dynamic URL

-Generate a dynamic URL based on a placeholder and a data point
+Generate a dynamic URL based on a URL template with placeholder and a data point value.

 ```
 urlTemplate   https://your-url.com/{{placeholder}}